 NOTE: Students accepted to SILS may be required to take up to 6 units of Japanese, depending on the level of fluency.

 - The Transnational & Interdisciplinary Studies in Social Innovation (TAISI) school is entirely taught in English.
 They offer social sciences courses in Economics, Development Studies, Gender Studies, International Relations, Law & Society, Political Science, Sustainability & Global Food Security, and Urban Studies.

 - The Schools of Political Science and Economics/Social Sciences have some courses offered in English.

 Waseda also offers a Japanese language program designed for intensive language study.

 Students with the JLPT N1 certification who plan to take courses taught in Japanese can speak to an advisor about the other areas of study available at Waseda.

-The Faculties of Science and Engineering are closed to exchange.
+Note: the Faculties of Science and Engineering are closed to exchange students.